mikestizza/sql/README.md

 - Multiple approaches to match Windows disks to Nutanix vDisks
 - Generates both JSON and CSV reports
 - Comprehensive debug information

+## How It Works

+### SQL Disk Collector & Mapper

+1. Collects SQL database file information from Windows
+2. Identifies all CVMs in the Nutanix cluster
+3. Gathers vDisk information from each CVM using multiple methods
+4. Maps Windows disk information to vDisk IDs using:
+   - NFS path matching
+   - UUID matching
+   - Object ID matching
+5. Generates reports showing which database files are on which vDisks and CVMs

 ### Prerequisites